hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/windows/Hdf5BrowserWindow.rst

     The Hdf5 browser window does not allow to plot or explore datasets but only to visualize the tree structure of the HDF5 file.

 Acknowledgements go to the ESRF silx team.
-THe Hdf5 browser window is based on parts of the ``silx.app.view.Viewer.Viewer`` class from the `silx package <https://github.com/silx-kit/silx>`_.
+The Hdf5 browser window is based on parts of the ``silx.app.view.Viewer.Viewer`` class from the `silx package <https://github.com/silx-kit/silx>`_.